ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

    -  Output: This approach will output "relevant_interactions.txt" (instead of  "pvalues.csv") and the "significant_means.csv" files.

 ## METHOD 1.
-Retrieval of receptor-ligand expression means.
+Retrieval of receptor-ligand expression means

 With this simple `analysis` method, no analysis of significance is performed.
 This option will output the mean of each interaction in each celltype pair.
 The mean expression of a **simple interaction** is computing by averaging the expression of all the gene participants in the corresponding producing cells.
 To compute the mean of an interaction involving **multi-subunit heteromeric complexes** we use the member of the complex with the minimum expression.